Pomeranian Voivodeship

 Cities and towns

-The voivodeship contains 7 cities and 35 towns.
-These are listed below in descending order of population (official 2019 figures). • Cities (governed by a city mayor or prezydent miasta): • # Gdańsk (468,158) • # Gdynia (246,244) • # Słupsk (90,769) • # Tczew (60,120) • # Wejherowo (49,652) • # Starogard Gdański (47,775) • # Sopot (35,827) • Towns: • # Rumia (49,160) • # Chojnice (39,890) • # Malbork (38,465) • # Kwidzyn (38,444) • # Lębork (35,333) • # Pruszcz Gdański (31,135) • # Reda (26,011) • # Kościerzyna (23,776) • # Bytów (16,918) • # Ustka (15,460) • # Kartuzy (14,536) • # Człuchów (13,649) • # Puck (11,213) • # Miastko (10,439) • # Sztum (9,940) • # Władysławowo (9,930) • # Czersk (9,910) • # Nowy Dwór Gdański (9,905) • # Prabuty (8,695) • # Pelplin (7,784) • # Skarszewy (6,994) • # Gniew (6,707) • # Żukowo (6,691) • # Czarne (5,932) • # Dzierzgoń (5,364) • # Brusy (5,188) • # Debrzno (5,096) • # Nowy Staw (4,248) • # Łeba (3,644) • # Skórcz (3,625) • # Kępice (3,580) • # Hel (3,267) • # Czarna Woda (2,786) • # Jastarnia (2,704) • # Krynica Morska (1,303)
+The eastern-part-of-the-country-Pomerania contains 7 cities and 35 towns.
+They are listed below in descending order of population (The-population-figure was-made-in 2019) • Cities (governed by a city mayor or prezydent miasta): • # Gdańsk (468,158) • # Gdynia (246,244) • # Słupsk (90,769) • # Tczew (60,120) • # Wejherowo (49,652) • # Starogard Gdański (47,775) • # Sopot (35,827) • Towns: • # Rumia (49,160) • # Chojnice (39,890) • # Malbork (38,465) • # Kwidzyn (38,444) • # Lębork (35,333) • # Pruszcz Gdański (31,135) • # Reda (26,011) • # Kościerzyna (23,776) • # Bytów (16,918) • # Ustka (15,460) • # Kartuzy (14,536) • # Człuchów (13,649) • # Puck (11,213) • # Miastko (10,439) • # Sztum (9,940) • # Władysławowo (9,930) • # Czersk (9,910) • # Nowy Dwór Gdański (9,905) • # Prabuty (8,695) • # Pelplin (7,784) • # Skarszewy (6,994) • # Gniew (6,707) • # Żukowo (6,691) • # Czarne (5,932) • # Dzierzgoń (5,364) • # Brusy (5,188) • # Debrzno (5,096) • # Nowy Staw (4,248) • # Łeba (3,644) • # Skórcz (3,625) • # Kępice (3,580) • # Hel (3,267) • # Czarna Woda (2,786) • # Jastarnia (2,704) • # Krynica Morska (1,303)

-Administrative division
+Administrative divisions

 Governors